 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled federally, while others are handled by the Connecticut government or by your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+The term "solar incentives" generally refers to financial incentives put in place by solar companies and the government to encourage people to use renewable energy by making solar panels more affordable.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are handled by the Connecticut government or your specific utility company, county or municipality.
+Categories of solar incentives include:

-- Tax Exemptions: Tax exemptions may come in two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the value added by your solar system when calculating property tax for your home.
+- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
+Property tax exemptions allow you to exclude the value added by your solar system when calculating how much property tax you need to pay on your home.

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you've signed a net metering agreement with your Wolcott utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have in place a net metering agreement with your Wolcott utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives